cloudflare/cloudflare-docs/content/waf/security-analytics/index.md

 The Security Analytics dashboard displays information about all incoming HTTP requests for your domain, including requests not handled by Cloudflare security products.

 {{<Aside type="note">}}
-Gradually available to Enterprise customers on Core and Advanced bundles.
+Gradually available to customers on Enterprise and Business plans.
 {{</Aside>}}

 In the dashboard you can visualize which traffic is being mitigated by Cloudflare, review several security-related statistics about incoming requests (such as [bot score](/bots/concepts/bot-score/), [attack scores](/waf/about/waf-attack-score/), and [uploaded content scanning](/waf/about/content-scanning/) results), and check which requests are reaching the origin server or being handled directly by Cloudflare.